MarnickvdA/git-toolbox/README.md

 ## Commands

+I've gathered the following aliases that combine some git commands which I find useful.
+You can see the more detailed description in each of the subsections below.
+Copy-paste the alias command in your terminal and you should be ready to go :)

+- `git oopsie`
+- `git new $branch-name`
+- `git del $branch-name`
+- `git prune-branches`
+- `git graph`
+- `git stats $author-name`
+- `git find-branch $search-string`

 ### Squashing commits on branch

 `git rebase -i HEAD~N`, where `N` is the amount of commits that need to be rebased.